arciem/ArciemExamples/README.markdown

 ColorTouch
 ----------

-This example answers the question, "How can I create oddly-shaped touchable regions?"
+Created at iOSDevCamp 2011, this example answers the question, "How can I create oddly-shaped touchable regions?"
 The short answer is, "By painting them!"

 * Dependencies: iOS 4